-We urge you to vote AGAINST Exclon's Bylaw Amendment Repeal Proposal and NOT to sign or return any BLUE proxy card sent to you by Exclon.
+We urge you to vote AGAINST Exelon's Bylaw Amendment Repeal Proposal and NOT to sign or return any BLUE proxy card sent to you by Exelon.
 Under Delaware law and NRG's organizational documents, your Board is charged with the responsibility of managing the Company.
 In order to permit your Board to carry out its management duties and correspondingly fulfill its fiduciary duties to NRG and its stockholders, both the Certificate of Incorporation and the Bylaws provide that your Board has the power to make, alter, amend or repeal the Bylaws.
-Exclon's Bylaw Amendment Repeal Proposal seeks to repeal all amendments to the Bylaws adopted by your Board without stockholder approval after February 26, 2008 and prior to the effectiveness of such proposal, without regard to the subject matter of any Bylaw amendment in question.
+Exelon's Bylaw Amendment Repeal Proposal seeks to repeal all amendments to the Bylaws adopted by your Board without stockholder approval after February 26, 2008 and prior to the effectiveness of such proposal, without regard to the subject matter of any Bylaw amendment in question.
 We believe that such a blanket repeal of any Bylaw amendment adopted by your Board without stockholder approval could have the effect of repealing one or more properly adopted bylaw amendments which are in the best interests of NRG and its stockholders and which your Board determined to adopt in furtherance of its fiduciary duties.
-As a public company subject to the federal proxy rules, it might be impracticable, if not impossible, for NRG to obtain stockholder approval for a necessary Bylaw amendment within a timeframe necessary to serve the best interests of NRG and its stockholders.
-For this reason, while your Board has not amended the Bylaws in any manner since February 26, 2008 and currently does not expect to adopt any amendments to the Bylaws, we believe the Bylaw Amendment Repeal Proposal serve the best interests of NRG and its stockholder approval could have the effect of repealing one or more properly adopted bylaw amendments which are in the best interests of NRG and its stockholder approval for a necessary Bylaw amendment within a timeframe necessary to serve the best interests of NRG and its stockholders.
-For this reason, while your Board has not amended the Bylaws in any manner since Febr
+As a public company subject to the federal proxy rules, it might be impracticable, if not impossible, for NRG to obtain stockholders approval for a necessary Bylaw amendment within a timeframe necessary to serve the best interests of NRG and its stockholders.
+For this reason, while your Board has not amended the Bylaws in any manner since February 26, 2008 and currently does not expect to adopt any amendments to the Bylaws, we believe the Bylaw Amendment Repeal Proposal represents Exclon's attempt to interfere with your Board's ability to act in accordance with its fiduciary duties to you and therefore should be rejected.